 Equal Shared Parental Responsibility

-An important aspect to discuss when considering shared custody arrangements is shared parental responsibility.
+An important aspect to discuss when we consider shared custody arrangements is shared parental responsibility.
 The Family Law Act 1975 states that until the child turns 18 years of age, both parents share equal parental responsibility.
 This means that both parents are equally responsible for making important short-term and long-term decisions in the child’s life.
+Among these are decisions about the child’s:

-Among these are decisions about the child’s education or about any health-related issues.
-Equal shared parental responsibility is encouraged by the court when it is convinced that such an arrangement is in the best interests of the child.
+The family court encourages equal shared parental responsibility when they believe that such an arrangement is in the best interests of the child.

 Shared parental responsibility is a presumption that applies to all families following divorce or separation.
 Shared custody, however, deals more with the amount of time that the parents can spend with the child.